kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - this [post](https://sunstonemagazine.com/background-and-fallout/) about how the church handled historical research into polygamy after the manifesto
 - talk about philosophies of men mingled with scripture
 - this [New Yorker article](https://www.newyorker.com/magazine/2012/08/13/i-nephi) documenting what Mormon history and culture looks like from the outside
-- The church isn't ahead on social issues, but it isn't ahead on morality or or the Atonement either!
+- These prophets don't look like prophets.
+We can look at the misguided morals of past prophets and excuse them by noting that they were of a different time, but that's moral relativism (which the church abhors).
+The church isn't ahead on social issues, but it isn't ahead on morality or or the Atonement either!
+Prophets really only provide "prophetic morality".
+They don't predict future events.
+They are supposed to just give us the inside scope on God's thoughts about moral action.
+When these prophets don't even give moral guidance that stands the test of time, but actually fight against moral progress, you know they are not Godly, just powerful and holding on to that power.
+- talk about how miracles are usually inflated (Kirtland temple miracles and [Nauvoo malaria healings](https://www.reddit.com/r/mormon/comments/nxt93k/mass_healing_in_nauvoo/))
+- Coffee has no specific ingredient we're against but it can keep you out of heaven.
+It's just part of the BITE model.

 ## what this all says about God